Ninja Gaiden III: The Ancient Ship of Doom: Reception

 The game was featured in Electronic Gaming Monthlys July 1991 issue as an "EGM Exclusive".
 They praised the game, saying that "Ninja Gaiden gets better every time!"
 It was also one of the featured games in the August issue of Nintendo Power, where it received 11 pages of coverage, including a full walkthrough of the first four Acts and a brief plot overview of the entire game.
 It was in this issue where Ninja Gaiden III was purported to be the final Ninja Gaiden game by Tecmo.
 As in their preview, they gave praise to the action, gameplay, elaborate plot, and difficulty.
 GamePro reviewed the game in its September issue and gave the game top ratings in all categories except sound.
 They noted the difficulty level as being dictated by the enemies' strategic placements in the various environments; they added that while Act 1 is easy, the remainder of the game is very difficult.
 The review praised the usage and usefulness of the secondary weapons, Ryu's new ability to hang overhead, and the new addition of the sword power-up, which it said bore resemblance to the game Strider.
 They slightly criticized the game for leaving out the "cloning" power-up from Ninja Gaiden II: The Dark Sword of Chaos, as well as the limited continues and lack of passwords.
 In March 1992, Ninja Gaiden III received three nominations in the "Nintendo Power Awards '91" in the following NES-related categories: "Best Graphics and Sound", "Best Challenge", and "Best Overall".
 It won in the "Best Challenge" category; the magazine commented that "the game-playing public knows a challenging game when they see one!"
 It placed second in the "Best Graphics and Sound" category, finishing behind Battletoads for the top spot.
 It was the ranked as the third "Best Overall" NES title for 1991, finishing close behind Tecmo Super Bowl.
+In Famitsu, four reviewers found it to be a refined and easier playthrough than the previous titles.
+While two reviewers felt it was too similar to the previous games to freel like a new release, another reviewer felt it was the most refined and easy-to-play of the three games.
+While reviewer said the graphics during the cutscenes as highlights, they felt they had lost their luster as the series has gone on.